This post may contain affiliate links. Please read my disclosure policy.

 Inspired by recipes on Cook’s Country and Epicurious

 I love my big stainless steel, ovenproof skillet for baking this casserole – click on the photo for more information:

 If you decide to purchase something at Amazon after following my affiliate link, I receive a small commission, at no additional cost to you, which I use to pay for web hosting and services for this blog.

 When it comes to leftover turkey, I always want to make at least one outstanding sandwich.
 Our Turkey Waldorf Wraps and this Turkey Apple & Cheese Panini with Hot Pepper Jelly are personal favorites!
 Looking for more delicious ways to use up your leftover turkey?
 Check out this richly flavored Leftover Turkey Tortilla Soup from That Skinny Chick Can Bake.
-I love all Liz’s wonderful garnishes for this beautiful, easy soup.
-I also love this Turkey Dumpling Soup from Wine & Glue – so comforting!
+We love all Liz’s wonderful garnishes for this beautiful, easy soup.
+Who could resist this Turkey Dumpling Soup from Wine & Glue – so comforting!
 Sue, from The View from Great Island, knocked it out of the park with this Creamy White (Leftover) Turkey Chili.
 And finally, this Ultimate Leftover Turkey Club Sandwich from Oh Sweet Basil looks insanely good!

 I hope you had a wonderful Thanksgiving holiday.